aleixo/easy-microservices-app/README.md

 This is one package that allows to easily deploy one API based on microservices.
 Born after i mane one API and allows the DEV to easily skip boilerplate code and quickly deploy one API

+## NOTE

+This package us still under massive development. **If you think you should, please, open one issue**

 ### To install
 npm i easy-microservices-app